linuxmuster/linuxmuster-client-adsso/README.md

 # linuxmuster-client-adsso
+---
-Scripts and configuration for ubuntu clients to connect to the linuxmuster.net 7 ad.
+Scripts and configuration for ubuntu clients to connect to the linuxmuster.net 7 active directory server.
 ---
 Konfigurationsskripte zur Anbindung von Ubuntu-Clients an den linuxmuster.net 7 Server.